Category Archives: Podcast

 Podcast Episode 206: Interview with Frances Fisher

 In this week’s episode, Kelley talks with Frances Fisher – a knitter from North Carolina who is 87 years young and has over 200 pairs of socks to her name!
 Back in early 2011, Frances sent one of her “hodgepodge socks” to Kelley as a gift.
 Having kept in touch over paper mail and email, Kelley and Frances have become friends with a shared obsession over all things yarn.
 Kelley chats with Frances about her unique take on socks and what her process is for creating her “hodgepodge socks.”
 Frances was kind enough to share a few photos of her creations!
 Below is a picture of her socks that were framed in a shadow box as a gift which Kelley and Frances refer to in the podcast.
 Click on the picture to see a gallery that shows off more of Frances’s colorful socks!
-Hodgepodge Socks, knitted by Frances Fisher 3 ...
+Hodgepodge Socks, knitted by Frances Fisher 3 easy ...

 Read more »